-- 31. Liberty Victoria draws the Committee's attention to the need to make consequential amendments to the Family Law Act, among others, when marriage equality is enacted, and urges that to facilitate this the item included in Mr Bandt's Bill should form part of the final bill. - 32.
+- 33. Liberty Victoria draws the Committee's attention to the need to make consequential amendments to the Family Law Act, among others, when marriage equality is enacted, and urges that an item be added to the Schedule, such as is included in Mr Bandt's Bill, to facilitate this. - 34.
 In addition to matters that could be dealt with by such a mechanism the Committee is urged to consider whether any provisions need to deal with transitional issues affecting people whose valid marriages have hitherto been refused recognition under s.88EA.
-In particular, the repeal of s.88EA should be made to come into force immediately after the section's insertion came into force.